frankwxu/digital-forensics-lab/README.md

 A dedicated [companion materials repository](https://github.com/frankwxu/Digital-Forensics-Basic-Book) provides chapter-aligned presentations, downloadable lab and evidence files, expanded evidence-search materials, a Windows command-line tutorial, study and lab guidance, and curated tool references.

 Faculty members are eligible for a complimentary desk copy.
-To request the PDF, please contact me from your institutional email address and include a link to your faculty profile or university webpage.
+To request the PDF, please email **ldeng at towson dot edu** from your institutional email address and include a link to your faculty profile or university webpage.

 <br clear="left">